-When you receive your detector you need to charge the batteries fully before first use, this will calibrate the battery gauge.
+When you receive your detector you need to charge the batteries fully, with the detector turned on before first use, this will calibrate the battery gauge.
+You can repeat this process again at any time to re-calibrate the battery gauge.
 If you have done this, try using some of the power saving options outlined in Tips for Active Monitoring.
 If you believe your detector has a faulty battery, please contact your local distributor.
 Typically the detector will run for approximately 6 to 8 hours, depending on how the detector is used and the amount of files being saved.
-In Screen Off mode the detector will record continuously for approximately 12 hours.
+In Screen Off mode the detector will record for approximately 12 hours.